+- A1.5 All students are expected to abide by all College Regulations and Guidelines, which include all relevant policies, regulations, and guidelines, such as:

+- Admissions Policy and Procedures

+- Safeguarding of Children and Vulnerable Adults Policy

+- Student Academic Integrity Policy

+- Code of Discipline and Student Disciplinary Procedures

+- IT Acceptable Usage Policy

+- Debt Management Policy

+- Academic Appeals Policy and Procedures

+- Student Complaints Procedures

+- Recognition of Prior Learning Policy (RPLP)

 - A1.6 Students are expected to confirm that they have understood and will abide by such Regulations.
-Further details are provided within the College website and the student contract. - A1.7 The College is committed to operating admissions processes that are fair, transparent, consistent and compliant with all the relevant legislation and regulations.
-Regulations regarding admission are administered by the Admissions Team. - A1.8 All students are required to comply with the guidelines and codes of practice as required by their individual course of study, and in particular the following: - Fitness to Practice Policy - Fitness to Study Policy and Procedures
+Further details are provided within the College website and the student contract.

+- A1.7 The College is committed to operating admissions processes that are fair, transparent, consistent and compliant with all the relevant legislation and regulations.
+Regulations regarding admission are administered by the Admissions Team.

+- A1.8 All students are required to comply with the guidelines and codes of practice as required by their individual course of study, and in particular the following:

+- Fitness to Practice Policy

+- Fitness to Study Policy and Procedures